 Before a patient begins lung cancer treatment, an experienced lung cancer pathologist must review the pathologic material.
 This is critical because SCLC, which responds well to chemotherapy and is generally not treated surgically, can be confused on microscopic examination with NSCLC.
 Immunohistochemistry and electron microscopy are invaluable techniques for diagnosis and subclassification, but most lung tumors can be classified by light microscopic criteria.

-Refer to the Staging Evaluation section of this summary for more information on tests and procedures used for staging.
+(Refer to the Staging Evaluation section of this summary for more information on tests and procedures used for staging.)

-Conflicting results regarding the prognostic importance of aberrant expression of a number of proteins within lung cancers have been reported.
 For patients with inoperable disease, prognosis is adversely affected by poor performance status and weight loss of more than 10%.
 These patients have been excluded from clinical trials evaluating aggressive multimodality interventions.